datareel/dr_system_monitor/README.txt

 average checking alerts, edit the load check section inside the double
 quotes:

 "${DRSMHOME}/health_check_scripts/load_checks.sh 100 250"

 In the example above, we will send a warning if our 15 minute load average reaches 100 and send an error if our 15 minute load average reaches 250.

-The memory check monitor the available amount free memory, the amount of SWAP spaced used, lists the top 100 processes by default.
+The memory check monitors available free memory, the amount of SWAP spaced used, and lists the top 100 processes by default.
 The default error level for free memory is 256 MB or less.
 The default warning for SWAP usage is 1024 MB or higher.
-The top number of processes listed in the report, defaults to 100.
+The top number of processes listed in the report defaults to 100.
 To customize memory checking alerts, edit the memory check section inside the double
 quotes: